nicolasBeucher/mamba-image/README.md

 * **Free** (through free licensing, see the about page)

 This project contains the source code for the version 2 of the library.

-*THIS IS STILL A WORK IN PROGRESS AND MAY NOT WORK*

-Code for previous version cannot be found here (visit our website).